wking/2016-oslo-repeatability/intro-jupyter.md

     $f = \frac{x}{y}$

-in a markdown cell and you'll see it render as a nequation.
+in a markdown cell and you'll see it render as an equation.
 This uses [latex symbol notation](http://web.ift.uib.no/Teori/KURS/WRK/TeX/symALL.html).

 So, in a notebook, you can intersperse code with text.